giovannicode/my-projects/README.md

 # my-projects
-This repository contains the Vagrantfile for my most relevant projects
+This repository contains the Vagrantfiles for my most relevant projects

 ### Projects included